cybercongress/go-cyber/docs/cyberd.md

 If web3 agents expand native IPFS links with something semantically richer as [DURA](https://github.com/cybercongress/cyb/blob/master/docs/dura.md) links than web3 agents can easier reach consensus on the rules for program execution.
 Indeed, DURA protocol is a proper implementation of a cyberlinks concept.

-`euler` implementation of cyberlinks based on DURA specification is available in `.cyber` app of browser `cyb`.
+`cyber` implementation of cyberlinks based on DURA specification is available in `.cyber` app of browser `cyb`.

 Based on cyberlinks we can compute the relevance of subjects and objects in a knowledge graph.
 That is why we need a consensus computer.